Mango-information-systems/twiLiMe/README.md

 The file results.txt stores the list of usernames.

 ## guidelines
-the lists.json file will be updated to store the progress of the extraction. keep a copy of the original file in case you want to re-use it for another purpose
+During the processing, the lists.json file will be updated to store the progress of the extraction. keep a copy of the original file in case you want to re-use it for another purpose

 ## Twitter rate limit